-- Collect feedback from candidates.
+- Collect candidate feedback.
 How else will you know if your relationships are translating?

 - Be ready to get transparent; candidates don’t want to beat around the bush on salary expectations.

-In the past year, improving overall hiring efficiency was the main focus area for tech companies (42%).
+Our Hiring Insights Report found that in the past year, improving overall hiring efficiency was the main focus area for tech companies (39%).
 Likewise, this is still their biggest priority for the next 12 months (41%).